cse-labs/res-edge-labs/labs/beta-labs/deploy-res-edge/README.md

 ```

+> The k3d cluster will run `in` your Codespace - no need for an external cluster

 ## Deploy SQL

-Now that we've created a new cluster, the next step is to deploy SQL Server database.
-Res-Edge data service requires a SQL Server database for start up.
-This database serves as an inventory storage for management of hierarchal groups, clusters, namespaces, and applications.
+- Res-Edge data service requires a SQL Server database for start up
+- This database serves as an inventory storage for management of hierarchal groups, clusters, namespaces, and applications

 > Note: `k` is an alias for `kubectl` and `kaf` is an alias for `kubectl apply -f`